nikhil-garg/Psychiatric-Disorders-With-Speech/README.md

 List of articles of interest : https://tinyurl.com/y6ojfq56

+## Task 1 : Import the data from Mobile Device Voice Recordings at King's College London (https://zenodo.org/record/2867216#.X5-_tNtS-gQ).
+Use the API from https://github.com/simonw/datasette to make scaling up easier.
+## Task 2 : Reproduce the results from https://www.ijraset.com/fileserve.php?FID=31054
+## Task 3 : Implement any Machine Learning algorithm with or without(end-to-end) feature engineering to achieve the accuracy greater than State of the art.

 # speech-nlp-datasets
 Contains links to publicly available datasets for modeling health outcomes using speech and language.